 Theft is by far one of the most common crimes committed and prosecuted in almost any modern society.
-Acts of theft vary widely from small infractions like shoplifting candy bars to violent acts of extortion and, naturally, those who commit theft vary just as widely.
-The court system in North Dakota and the US as a whole recognizes this striation and therefore carefully judges each theft case individually in order to dispense the correct amount of penalty and discouragement.
+Theft in North Dakota is no different.
+Acts of theft in North Dakota vary widely from small infractions, like shoplifting a candy bar, to violent acts of extortion.
+Naturally, the North Dakotans who commit theft vary just as widely.
+The court system in North Dakota, and the US as a whole, recognizes this difference and carefully judges each theft case individually in order to dispense the correct amount of penalty and discouragement.
 Small crimes are faced with appropriately small punishments, while larger thefts under extreme circumstances are dealt with much more harshly.

 The 4 Stages of Theft Classification

 Because there is so much variance between cases, North Dakota defines theft in four tiered categories called Classes but keeping them straight can be a little confusing.
 The lowest level, with the least punishment, is a Class B Misdemeanor while the highest level is a Class B Felony.
 Lined up, they look like this:

 - Felony Theft: Class C

 The most important distinction to remember is the $500 rule.
 If what was stolen is not in a special category and does not exceed $500 in value, the crime is a misdemeanor.
 Otherwise, it will be charged as a felony.

 If the items or services stolen are equal to $250 or less, you may qualify for the lowest possible charge of a class B misdemeanor.
 However, this also depends on none of the items falling into a protected category and the act of theft cannot be considered either fraud or embezzlement.
 The maximum penalties for this charge are no more than 30 days of imprisonment and no more than $1,000, but you can be charged with both time and fines.